CPAN-Security/security.metacpan.org/docs/cpan-author-guide.md

 ## Share your security metadata

 1. Add a [security.txt](https://securitytxt.org/) file to your project website
-1. Add a [security policy](https://github.com/CPAN-Security/security.metacpan.org/blob/cpan-author-guide/docs/security-policy-for-authors.md) to your distribution.
+1. Add a [distribution security policy](https://github.com/CPAN-Security/security.metacpan.org/blob/cpan-author-guide/docs/security-policy-for-authors.md) to your distribution.
+   1. Add the same to your project repository ([Github instructions](https://docs.github.com/en/code-security/getting-started/adding-a-security-policy-to-your-repository)).

 ## Add security tests to your code